"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study looking at treatment to prevent skin cancer in people who have had an organ transplant (SPOT study)

-This study is comparing different treatments to prevent squamous cell skin cancer in people who have had an organ transplant.
-It will recruit people who have developed a skin condition called
+This study compared different treatments to prevent squamous cell skin cancer in people who have had an organ transplant.
+It was for people with a skin condition called

 More about this trial

 Actinic keratoses (AK) are small red rough patches of skin that can develop after intense or prolonged exposure to the sun.
 It is not cancer.
 But there is a small risk that it can turn into squamous cell skin cancer if it isn’t treated.

 People who have had an

 There are different treatments for AK.
 These include two creams that are applied to the skin: